Altaba77/ngx-walkthrough/README.md

 ## License

-As AngularJS itself, this module is released under the permissive [MIT license](http://revolunet.mit-license.org).
+As Angular itself, this module is released under the permissive [MIT license](http://revolunet.mit-license.org).
 Your contributions are always welcome.